KEVIN-VN642/A_B-Testing/README.md

 ## 4. Statistical Analysis

 In this section we will perform statistical analyis on the primary metric **conversion rate** - the percentage of users who complete a purchase.
-We also consider other secondary metrics such as effect size, revenue per user.
 Conversion rate is our key metric and the main outcome we're trying to improve.
+We also analyze other secondary metrics such as effect size, revenue per user.

 ### The following statistical tests are applied:
 - **Two-proportion z-test**: Tests if conversion rates differ significantly
 - **Confidence intervals**: Provides range of plausible values for the true effect
-- **Effect size calculations**: Measures practical significance **Results**:
+- **Effect size calculations**: Measures practical significance

+-
+**Results**:
 - **Control**: 11.77% conversion rate
 - **Treatment**: 13.75% conversion rate